AndyYuen/simple-argo-example/README.md

   replicas: {{ .Values.replicas }}
   ...
 </pre>
-And each parameter specified in the template directive is replaced by those defined in the values.yaml and values-XXX files when you install the Helm chart.
+Each parameter specified in the template directive is replaced by those defined in the values.yaml and values-XXX files when you install the Helm chart.
 Here is a sample of the values.yaml:
 <pre>
 appName: kafka-sizing